christian7974/personal-website/README.md

 I wanted to make this website after taking a Udemy Course about web development.
 I felt that I had enough information in order to build a website and I used the course as a way to guide my through the process.

+## Currently Working On

+One thing that I want to work on is to make my website responsive (look good on every device).
+I have been trying to make every section responsive on every device, however that has been very time consuming.
+I want to keep improving on that.

 ## Things I Would Do Differently

 One thing that I would do differently would be to plan out what I would do in what order.
 I had the vision for my website (as seen in the prototypes folder), however I did not have the process planned out how I liked (I should have decided what sections I wanted to do first, what part of my website took priority, etc).
 While I am proud with how the website came out, planning out the steps would have allowed me to work on one section at a time rather than jump around.